 HCF: Elsewhere, I loved the relationship he had with his brother

-Larry (Miller) is the beautiful in this movie.
+Larry (Miller) is beautiful in this movie.

 HCF: The promise of the fishing bit brought a tear to the eye.

-He brought such a sweet human kindness to the movie – and such a believability.
+He brought such a sweet human kindness – and such a believability.
 He helps sell some of the most bizarre moments.
-He draws Sam out, to admit killing somebody in the war.
+He draws Sam out, to admit to killing somebody in the war.
 Even if Ed doesn’t know who he is, he lets the audience experience the flashback.
 Then later on the park bench he’s the only person close enough to Barr to get the information he’s killing Bigfoot.
 Then Larry’s response is very matter of fact – and it’s all because he believes his brother to be an honourable man.

 HCF: I saw you worked as a producer before – I’ve seen The Woman, by Lucky McKee.
 Would you say this time prepared you much for being a director?

-I was more nervous about directing than I ever was, but what it did was make me hyper aware of the realities of the shoot.
+I was more nervous about directing than I ever was producing, but what it did was make me hyper aware of the realities of the shoot.
 So I understood when somebody told me you can’t have this, and they could give me rock solid reasons and that meant we’d have a creative pivot to something equally exciting.
 Or entirely unnoticeable so the audience were still feeling the story.
 So it prepared me to the realities of independent filmmaking.
 Then coming up with creative solutions to what might seem like problems but were really just a creative dance where you have to find another way to do what you want to do.